HANABENDOUBBA/InternshipTasks/README.md

 # Cybersecurity Internship - Prodigy Infotech

 This repository contains work completed during my cybersecurity internship at Prodigy Infotech.
-The focus of this internship is on enhancing network security, implementing security protocols, and identifying vulnerabilities to protect digital assets.
+The focus of this internship is on having the opportunity to gain hands-on experience and develop valuable skills that will prepare you for your future career.
+The program is designed to challenge you, support your growth, and provide you with a meaningful and rewarding experience.

 ## Objectives:
 - 1st Task: caesar cipher.